Honduras: La Alondra - March Pickings

 This is a medium-dark roast with a steady, unhurried approach.
 Our roasters take it smoothly through first crack and the gap that follows, finishing right as the first pops of second crack arrive.
 That controlled development helps build the creamy body and rich milk chocolate notes this coffee delivers, while stopping short of anything too heavy or roasty.

-• Tasting Notes: Milk chocolate, cream, raspberry.
+• Tasting Notes: Milk chocolate, cream, sultana, peach, raspberry.

 Cup of Excellence Cupping Scores